 Welcome to the website of Dr. Sarah Z. Gibson!
 I am a researcher based in Minnesota, and recently received my Ph.D. from the University of Kansas Department of Geology.
-I am currently at adjunct professor of biology in the Department of Atmospheric and Hydrologic Sciences at St. Cloud State University.
+I am currently an assistant professor in the Department of Atmospheric and Hydrologic Sciences and Department of Biology at St. Cloud State University.
 I also currently serve as an editor for the PLOS Paleontology Community blog.

 My research is focused on the biodiversity and evolutionary history of ray-finned fishes during the Early Mesozoic.
 I use morphological characters within a phylogenetic framework to answer questions about the evolution of fishes and how their morphology relates to their environment and habitat during a tumultuous time in Earth’s history.
 My background is in geology and evolutionary biology, and I am working to integrate these two fields to broaden our understanding of the biodiversity and evolutionary relationships of Early Mesozoic lower actinopterygian fishes.